Femoon/tts-azure-web/README.md

-# README
+# TTS Azure Web

-TTS-Azure-Web is an Azure Text-to-Speech (TTS) web application.
+TTS Azure Web is an Azure Text-to-Speech (TTS) web application.
 It allows you to run it locally or deploy it with a single click using your Azure Key.

 Key Features: